-Students should register for the project (BME 8995) in the final semester.
+Students will register for ME Supervised Projects (BME 8995) throughout their degree experience.
 A two page (max) proposal will be approved by the ME Program Director to help the student focus on the intent and scope of the project.
 The project should exhibit individual thought and represent the culmination of effort from the prior year.
 It will incorporate best practices within the biomedical design industry, including verification and validation testing results, risk management and mitigation, regulatory pathway and intellectual property strategies, and a viable sustainable business model description.
 Each project must also contain a data science component.
 A written report describing the project is required.
 Presentations of projects as a Final Design Review to a Masters Committee including clinical, academic and industry mentors is required and will help form the basis of the final grade.